Samsung opens Bixby to third-party developers

 The second iteration of Bixby, dubbed Bixby 2.0, made its debut one year ago at SDC and was first included in Galaxy Note9.

-Bixby 2.0 is made to understand context, deep link with apps, remember your preferences, and is part of Samsung’s effort to move from “a content-centric world to a context-centric world,” as Samsung head of product innovation Yoon C. Lee recently told VentureBeat.
+Bixby 2.0 is made to understand context, deep link with apps, remember your preferences, and serve as part of Samsung’s effort to move from “a content-centric world to a context-centric world,” as Samsung head of product innovation Yoon C. Lee recently told VentureBeat.

-Bixby 2.0 builds upon the intelligence of Viv Labs, a company created by Siri cofounders Adam Cheyer and Dag Kittlaus and acquired by Samsung in 2017 for a reported $215 million.
+Bixby 2.0 builds upon the intelligence of Viv Labs, a company created by Siri cofounders Adam Cheyer and Dag Kittlaus that Samsung acquired in 2017 for a reported $215 million.

 More to come